nus-cs2103-AY2122S1/tp/docs/team/haozeee.md

 * **New Feature**: Added ability for users to filter appointments ([#115](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/115))
    * What it does: Allows the users to filter through the appointments in the appointment list using filter parameters such as patient name and start date.
 Users have the option to filter through either all appointments or only the upcoming appointments.
    * Justification: This feature is essential to our application as it allows users to easily and quickly search for the relevant appointments in the appointment list.
 For instance, users can use this feature to see what appointments are there on a particular day or look through all the appointments a doctor has in order to locate free appointment slots to schedule a new appointment.
-   * Highlights: This was a large feature and one of the main difficulty when implementing it is testing the parser that parses the `FilterAppointmentCommand` input from the user.
+   * Highlights: This was a large feature and one of the difficulty when implementing it is testing the parser that parses the `FilterAppointmentCommand` input from the user.
 As the command has multiple optional inputs(start date, end date, patient name, doctor name), there were a lot of combinations of valid and invalid parameters that needed to be tested in order to ensure that the parser works as intended.
 Thus, test cases had to be carefully chosen so that the testing is both efficient and effective.

 * **New Feature**: Added ability for users to list the current day's appointments ([#115](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/115))
    * What it is: Allowed the users to quickly view all the appointments a clinic has for the current day.